rms1000watt/uncleverlabs-web/hugo/content/about.md

 We're a handpicked collective of developers, engineers and managers who like to keep things simple by not being _too_ clever.

 We're not a consultancy; we're not a startup; Unclever Labs doesn't earn money.
-We're just a group of people discuss tech ideas amongst ourselves!
+We're just a group of people who discuss tech ideas!

 Please feel free to reach out to us for ideation and good conversations!
 Most of us are based in Orange County, CA.